Chung Do Kwan: Founding

 The Chung Do Kwan (靑濤館; "Blue Wave School") name was first used by Won Kuk Lee.
-Lee had studied Taekkyon in An Gup Dong (a neighborhood in Seoul), karate with Sensei Gichin Funakoshi in Okinawa, and kung fu at centers in Henan and Shanghai in China.
+Lee had studied Taekkyon in An Gup Dong (a neighborhood in Seoul), karate with Gichin Funakoshi in Japan, and kung fu at centers in Henan and Shanghai in China.
 Lee earned 4th dan ranking in Shotokan karate.
 According to Yong Taek Chung (a student of Lee) "it is probable that he did practice in secret as a teenager because he told this author that when he first started training he and his first teachers would not exchange names due to possible consequences if someone got caught."
 Chung Do Kwan was the second oldest of the martial arts schools, or "kwans", that were established following the Japanese Occupation of Korea, being established shortly after the Song Moo Kwan.

 Lee trained under Gichin Funakoshi Sensei at Chuo University in Japan.
 Lee also traveled to China and Okinawa, studying martial arts technique, history, and philosophy.
 According to Won Kuk Lee interview, the main differences among Korean style Tang Soo Do, Karate, and Kung Fu were in how pressure points were used and attacked.

 The belt system of the Chung Do Kwan under Lee was as follows: White (8th-5th Guep), Red (4th-1st Guep) and Black (1st to 7th Dan).
 Testing occurred every six months and students would jump two guep levels per test (8th to 6th guep for example).
 The reason for this was that many Koreans at that time were poor and could not afford frequent testings.

 Taekwondo

 The name "Taekwondo" was proposed in 1955 by Choi Hong Hi.
 It was slow to catch on among other Kwan Heads (Kwan Jang).
 Two names which were actually the two historical names of Karate, pronounced in the Korean language were being used by the Kwan's.
 Tang Soo Do (Karate; China Hand Way), which was first used by Chung Do Kwan, was used by the following Kwan's.
 Tang Soo Do Chung Do Kwan, Tang Soo Do Moo Duk Kwan, Tang Soo Do Song Moo Kwan, Tang Soo Do Oh Do Kwan (ITF root) and Tang Soo Do Jung Do Kwan.
 The first Kwan to use Kong Soo Do (Karate; Empty Hand Way) was "Chosun Yun Moo Kwan Kwonbop Kong Soo Do Bu" which later became Jidokwan.
 Kong So Do was used by the following Kwans.
 Kong Soo Do Jidokwan, Kong Soo Do Chang Moo Kwan, Kong So Do Han Moo Kwan.
 Kang Duk Won, also a kwan, used the moniker "Moo Do" instead of Tang Soo, or Kong Soo.
 The Oh Do Kwan and Chung Do Kwan adopted the name "Taekwondo" immediately at Gen. Choi's direction as he was head of both kwans at the time.

-On August 5, 1965, the name "Taekwondo" was adopted by all Kwans because that became the official name under the Korea Taekwondo Association (KTA).
+On August 5, 1965, the name "Taekwondo" was adopted and became the official name under the Korea Taekwondo Association (KTA).